Defining Quantum Games: Quantum Physics and Games

-This is the curiosity in quantum computing.
-It is possible to simulate quantum computing classically, but for actual quantum computing on a large number of qubits you need a quantum computer as the required resources of classical nature grow exponentially with the number of qubits \cite{zhou2020}.
-Scalable and reliable quantum computers offer a considerable average over even the most prominent supercomputers when it comes to specific problems like optimising a route with several stops, efficient database searches or finding the correct structure for a protein \cite{marsh2020, grover1996, robert2021}.
-Quantum computing has prospects particularly in finance, drug development, industrial optimization problems, molecular biology and cryptography \cite{quantumalgorithmzoo, shor1994,horowitz2019, outeiral2021}.
+It is possible to simulate quantum computing classically to an extent, but for quantum computing on a large number of qubits a quantum computer is needed as the required resources of a classical nature grow exponentially with the number of qubits \cite{feynman,zhou2020}.
+Scalable and reliable quantum computers are promised (or hyped \cite{svozil2016}) to offer a considerable advantage over even the most prominent supercomputers when it comes to specific problems, such as optimising a route with several stops, conducting efficient database searches, or determining structures of proteins \cite{grover1996,marsh2020, robert2021}.
+Quantum computing holds particular promise in fields such as finance, drug development, industrial optimisation problems, molecular biology, and cryptography \cite{quantumalgorithmzoo, shor1994, outeiral2021, nofer2023quantum}. \\